If after reading this title you’re a little bent out of shape or feel insulted really … give us a chance to explain.

 A LADY STATES OPINIONS AND STANDS UP FOR HERSELF

 When a lady states her opinions, she does so with a sense of grace and humor.
 She has a positive outlook and uses her wisdom to make changes.
 This behavior attracts people to her and encourages them to listen to what she has to say.
-Your man will like when you can disagree nicely.

 A LADY UNDERSTANDS THE WORLD